zahBayat/HandsOnProject/README.md

 ![image](https://user-images.githubusercontent.com/90211928/134027713-c301554c-e745-4e54-ad1c-702c46938073.png)

-- and here you can see how we used the Sky2Patch package to creat patches from our original map.
+- and here you can see the patches we created from our original map using the Sky2Patch package.
 ![image](https://user-images.githubusercontent.com/90211928/134028186-c64139b7-2a4f-422f-95e2-2c0d65a11b4a.png)